-- (1) A person is eligible to be a member of the association if: - (a) the person is a natural person; - (b) the person is either: - (i) an Australian citizen or permanent resident; or - (ii) employed by an Australian football club; - (c) the person holds: - (i) a valid "Pro", "A" or "B" advanced coaching licence issued by the FFA: or - (ii) the equivalent qualification issued by an overseas authority, as determined pursuant to any FFA regulations or policy regarding the recognition of overseas coaching qualifications. - (d) the person has applied and been approved for membership of the association in accordance with clause 6. - (2) A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made (i.e. "founding members").
+- (1) A person is eligible to be a member of the association if: - (a) the person is a natural person; - (b) the person is either: - (i) an Australian citizen or permanent resident; or - (ii) employed as a coach by an Australian football club; - (c) the person holds: - (i) a valid "Pro", "A" or "B" advanced coaching licence issued by the FFA; or - (ii) a valid "C", "Goalkeeper" or "Community" coaching licence issued by the FFA; or - (iii) the equivalent qualification issued by an overseas authority, as determined pursuant to any FFA regulations or policy regarding the recognition of overseas coaching qualification - (d) the person has applied and been approved for membership of the association in accordance with clause 6. - (2) A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made (i.e. "founding members"). - (3) The committee may establish different categories of membership which provide different rights and obligations to members of the association.